okotor/fat-burner-app-desktop/README.md

-# Fat Burner App - Full Version
+# Fat Burner App - CSV, Full Version

 This is an app to track your weight, fat level and calorie intake/burn.